-Quick changes in consumer demand require industry to pivot to keep their offer relevant.
+Quick changes in consumer demand require the industry to pivot to keep its offer relevant.
 Coupled with a surge in call-outs, new installations, and upgrades, a new way of working has been required to ensure the safety of staff and customers.

 In addition to regular PPE, some companies have initiated a virtual diagnostic process via video conferencing apps to give support and advice to enable customers to fix simple issues or deliver information from units prior to any site visit.
 Once on-site further changes have been made to minimize contact between service agents and customers such as verbal authorizations in place of signatures and digital signatures.